 Washington, District of Columbia

 Richard L. Swick has extensive trial and appellate litigation experience.
-He has tried more than a hundred civil and criminal cases.
+He has tried more than one hundred civil and criminal cases.
 He has successfully handled a broad range of civil litigation including wrongful termination, sexual harassment, discrimination and retaliation as well as civil litigation involving injuries sustained at birth, brain injuries, wrongful death, and professional negligence.
 For the last twenty-five years, his practice has focused on employment discrimination cases, and he has tried such cases in administrative and judicial fora.
-He has represented numerous Federal employees facing administrative and criminal internal investigations.
+He has represented numerous Federal employees in discrimination cases as well as those facing administrative and criminal internal investigations.
 Prior to litigating employment discrimination cases, Mr. Swick served as the chief prosecutor for the Judge Advocate General's office at Ft.
 Meade, Maryland and as the head of his own law firm (1980-1993).

 Areas of Practice:

 U.S. Court of Appeals District of Columbia Circuit, 1978

 University of Maryland School of Law, Baltimore, Maryland